vlamug/datpler/README.md

-# DatPler
+# Ratibor

-It plows data and exposes metrics readable by Prometheus.
+It receives data and exposes metrics based on this data readable by Prometheus.

 ## Config